LouisBrunner/godot-go-plus/README.md

 You will need to replace `your_folder` with the path to the folder containing the shared library and `libmyextension` with the name of the shared library.

+### Caveats

+- Due to the way `godot-go` works, you will need to set the environment variable `GODEBUG=cgocheck=0` anytime you use the library as Go will panic otherwise.

 ### Examples

 You can find examples in the `examples` folder.